Frequently Asked Questions

 (for further details visit the Human Resources Guidance on 'Posts Requiring Pre-employment Criminal Records Checks)

 (b) Undergraduate Programmes of study that require a criminal records/ dislcosure check to be carried out are:

 - Primary Teaching: ICT

-For further details visit: http://www.dur.ac.uk/learningandteaching.handbook/1/2/6/ (Procedures in respect of undergraduate applications with Criminal Convictions)
+For further details on the procedures in respect of undergraduate applications with Criminal Convictions, please visit: https://www.dur.ac.uk/learningandteaching.handbook/1/2/6/